nmendozam/alleleTools/readme.md

 - `allele2vcf.py` parses .tsv files with genotyping data and appends it to a vcf file.
 - `vcf2alleles.py` does the opposite, it extracts the genotyping data from a vcf file and writes it to a .tsv file.
-- `allele_resolution.sh` normalizes alleles to a uniform resolution across all input files (.tsv).
+- `allele_resolution.sh` normalizes alleles to a uniform resolution of the input file (.tsv).

 The output of the latter is compatible with [pyHLA](https://github.com/felixfan/PyHLA) and [PyPop](http://pypop.org/index.html).
 While the output of the former might be useful for calculating linkage disequilibrium between alleles and SNPs, tagSNP selection, and construction of imputation panels compatible with VCF files.